 A similar factor might have arisen from the unusual way in which Nextera recruited its enrollees.
 A group of DigitalGlobe employees with a prior relationship with some Nextera physicians first brought Nextera to DigitalGlobe’s attention and then apparently became part of the enrollee recruiting team.
 Because of their personalized relationship with particular co-workers and their families, the co-employee recruiters would have been able to identify good matches between the needs of specific potential enrollees and the capabilities of specific Nextera physicians.
 But this patient panel engineering would result in a population of non-Nextera enrollees that was inherently less amenable to “Nexterity”.
 Again, it simply cannot can be assumed that the improvement seen with the one group can simply be assumed for any other.

-I don’t actually know the technical names of these possible sources of bias.
-However named, these kinds of possibilities should be accounted for in any attempt to use the Nextera results to predict downstream cost reductions outcomes for a general population.
+These kinds of possibilities should be accounted for in any attempt to use the Nextera results to predict downstream cost reductions outcomes for a general population.

 Perhaps, the low pre-Nextera claims costs of the group that later elected Nextera reflects nothing more than the Nextera group having a high proportion of price-savvy HDHP/HSA members.
 If that is the case, Nextera can fairly take credit for making the savvy even savvier.
-But it cannot be presumed that Nextera could do as working with a less savvy group or with those who do not have HDHPs.
+But it cannot be presumed that Nextera could do as well working with a less savvy group or with those who do not have HDHPs.

 Whether or not Nextera inadvertently recruited a study population that made Nextera look good, that study population was tiny.

 Another basis for caution before taking Nextera’s 20% claim into any broader context is the limited amount of total experience reflected in the Nextera data — seven months experience for 205 Nextera patients.
 In fact, Nextera’s own report explains that before turning to Nextera, DigitalGlobe approached several larger direct primary care companies (almost certainly including Qliance and Paladina Health); these larger companies declined to participate in the proposed study, perhaps because it was too short and too small.
-The recent Milliman report was based ten fold greater claims experience – and even then it had too few hospitalizations for statistically significance.
+The recent Milliman report was based ten fold greater claims experience – and even then it had too few hospitalizations for statistical significance.

 Total claims for the short period of the Nextera experiment were barely over $300,000, the 20% difference in difference for claimed savings comes to about $60,000.
 That’s a pittance.